Guidance

 How long does it take to acquire permission?

-Once you have submitted your planning application to the local authority, they will first need to validate your application.
-This can be done as quickly as the same day or up to two weeks after you submit your application.
-This time will vary depending on the local authority, how busy they are, if you have been through the pre-application advice process, and if your application is fully completed.
-Once the application is validated it can take up to eight weeks to receive a decision.
-The whole process commonly takes between eight and twelve weeks.
+Once we have submitted your planning application to the local authority, they will first need to validate your application.
+This can be done as quickly as the same day or up to two weeks after you submission.
+This time will vary depending on the local authority, how busy they are, if you have been through the pre-application advice process, and if the local authority requires more information.
+Once the application is validated it usually takes up to eight weeks to receive a decision.
+The whole process typically takes between eight and twelve weeks.

 What is Pre-Application Advice and do I need it?

 Pre-application advice is a service that most local authorities provide to evaluate your projects proposal against the current planning legislation as well as speeding up the planning application process.
 This service does normally cost and will vary between local authorities (the turnaround time will also vary).
-This is an excellent service if your proposal is complex or if you want to increase your chances of a successful application.
-After the council checks your proposal, they may suggest changes or let you know if there are any issues with your proposal.
-Please note that pre-application advice does not mean that your proposal will be granted.
+This is an excellent service if your proposal is complex and/or to gauge how successful a formal planning application could be.
+After the council checks your proposal, they will provide feedback as to any areas that need looking into and/or if the proposal is along the right lines.
+Please note that a positive pre-application advice does not automatically mean that your proposal will be granted.

 What happens if the planning application fails?